My reasons to be cheerful

 East Riding Secondary 2nd Prize: £50

 There will be also be six highly commended prizes of £25 to two entries in the adult category, and two each in the primary and secondary age children category.
 The judging panel includes James Nash, Wendy Pratt, Matthew Hedley Stoppard

-There are two ways to enter, online or offline.
 Your poem should be no more than 45 lines, on one side of A4 paper.
-There are three categories, adults, primary school aged children (4 years to 10 years) and secondary school aged children (11 years to 16 years) All entries must be submitted and paid for by Saturday, 1 December 2018 at 11.59pm.
-Winners will be notified by phone by Monday, 7 January 2019.
+There are three categories, adults, primary school aged children (4 years to 10 years) and secondary school aged children (11 years to 16 years) All entries must be submitted and paid for by Saturday, 27 November 2021 at 11.59pm.
+Winners will be notified by phone by Monday, 10 January 2022.

 Adults (17 years and over) can enter online in three steps:

 - Pay your £4 entry fee using our payment system and choose to 'leave tickets at the box office' (there will be no physical ticket).